Phil Simms

 BirthdayNov 3, 1955

-He finished his career with 33,462 passing yards and has since gone on to be a career broadcaster of NFL games—first as an analyst for ESPN, then as an in-game color commentator with NBC and CBS.
+He finished his career with 33,462 passing yards and would go on to be a career broadcaster of NFL games—first as an analyst for ESPN, then as an in-game color commentator with NBC and CBS.
 He left CBS in 2024.
 He is the father of former NFL quarterback, assistant coach, and current NFL football analyst Chris Simms and former quarterback Matt Simms.

 Biography from the Wikipedia article Phil Simms.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.